HotCakeX/Harden-Windows-Security/README.md

 ## Non-Admin Commands<a href="#non-admin-commands">![NonAdminIcon]</a>

-In order to run commands in this category, you don't need administrator privileges, because no system-wide configuration is made. changes in this category only apply to the user account that is running the current PowerShell session:
+You don't need admin privileges to run this category, because no system-wide changes is made. changes in this category only apply to the current user account that is running the PowerShell session.
+For this reason, in addition to running this category as admin on your own user account, it's better to run it without elevation on any other available standard accounts too.

 - 🔶 Show known file extensions in File explorer
 - 🔶 Show hidden files, folders and drives (toggles the control panel folder options item)
 - 🔶 Disable websites accessing local language list - good for privacy